What is Computer aided design?

-CAD gives great freedom, in the design stage of product development.
-However, Design for 3D printing carries design rules which must be followed.
-Much like injection molding draft angles, or CNC path considerations.
+CAD design gives great freedom, in the design stage of product development.
+However, design for 3D printing carries rules which must be followed. likewise with injection molding draft angles, or CNC path considerations.
 Otherwise, you will experience printability issues.
 Generally, The most important elements to consider are: layer height, shrinkage and warping, supports and fillets.
 You can find descriptions of each for FDM, SLA and SLS on thier respective pages.

 There are also a range of common 3D printed features.
 Each of these, are affected by the above elements.
 Also, each feature has differing minimums and maximums depending on the printing method used.
 Furthermore, not all features apply for each printing method.